galaxyproject/training-material/topics/single-cell/tutorials/scrna-bioconductor-pbmc3k/tutorial.md

 ```

 For this task, a tool similar to the [Seurat Data Management](https://usegalaxy.eu/?tool_id=toolshed.g2.bx.psu.edu%2Frepos%2Fiuc%2Fseurat_data%2Fseurat_data%2F5.4.0%2Bgalaxy2&version=latest) tool method "Inspect Seurat Object" is needed.
+It seems worth starting a `SingleCellLoomExperiment Data Management` tool suite with that sort of utilities.

 ## Preprocessing